hashicorp/terraform-provider-aws/website/docs/r/directory_service_conditional_forwarder.html.markdown

 The following arguments are supported:

 * `directory_id` - (Required) The id of directory.
-* `domain_name` - (Required) The fully qualified domain name of the remote domain for which forwarders will be used.
 * `dns_ips` - (Required) A list of forwarder IP addresses.
+* `remote_domain_name` - (Required) The fully qualified domain name of the remote domain for which forwarders will be used.

 ## Import

-Conditional forwarders can be imported using the directory id and domain_name, e.g.
+Conditional forwarders can be imported using the directory id and remote_domain_name, e.g.

 ```
 $ terraform import aws_directory_service_conditional_forwarder.example d-1234567890:example.com